Congratulations to winners of the 2016 Temkin Group CX Vendor Excellence (CxVE) Awards:

 - References.
 What do three to five clients say about your work?

-2015 Judges: The nominations were evaluated by the following expert panel of judges who understand how a good vendor can help organizations become more customer-centric:
+2016 Judges: The nominations will be evaluated by the following expert panel of judges who understand how a good vendor can help organizations become more customer-centric:

 - Mila D’Antonio is Editor-in-Chief for 1to1 Media where she leads the editorial direction and operations of the award-winning 1to1® Media.com, the 1to1 Weekly Digest, Think Customers: the 1to1® Blog, and online videos and podcasts.